 Making Vegan Meringue with Aquafaba

-Start low – you can always add more sugar if you’re not getting the stiff peaks you want!
+Start low – You can always add more sugar if you’re not getting the stiff peaks you want!
 I see recipes that say to add the sugar after you have soft peaks, but I had success adding most of the sugar right from the get, then adding more as needed.

 I know – this is a lot of sugar.
 Meringues are mostly sugar, and so far no one’s found a way around that.
 Whether you use egg or aquafaba, sugar plus the protein is what gives you stiff, shiny peaks.

-How to Freeze Aquafaba
+How to Freeze Aquafaba Eggs

 You can freeze aquafaba.
 It will keep for a few days in the fridge, but to store it for longer, you can keep it in the freezer.
 To freeze:

-- Pour into ice cube trays.
+- Pour into ice cube trays and freeze completely.

-- Pop out the frozen cubes and transfer to an airtight container to freeze long term.
+- Pop out the frozen cubes and transfer to an airtight container to freeze long-term.

 Using aquafaba to make vegan meringue was how this all started, so I wanted to share a few vegan meringue recipes that folks have been making first.

-- Somer at Vedged Out wanted to see how aquafaba worked as a straight up egg replacer, no whipping.
+Somer at Vedged Out wanted to see how aquafaba worked as a straight up egg replacer, no whipping.
 And she made the best chocolate chip cookies EVER.
 This is the recipe that proved that straight, unwhipped bean liquid could replace eggs in baking.

-- Why buy expensive vegan marshmallow fluff at the store, when you can use Seitan is My Motor’s five ingredient recipe?
+Why buy expensive vegan marshmallow fluff at the store, when you can use Seitan is My Motor’s five ingredient recipe?

-- This marshmallow party is pretty awesome, and Seitan Beats Your Meat (best blog name ever?) blew my mind with her homemade Lucky Charms.
+This marshmallow party is pretty awesome, and Seitan Beats Your Meat (best blog name ever?) blew my mind with her homemade Lucky Charms.

 Have you done any experimenting with bean liquid in place of eggs?
 I’m so impressed with how people are working aquafaba magic!